WesselSoepboer/DevOps_Sentia/CustomerInfo.md

 Dev-ops Deliverables

-1.An architectural design for all the components and all the environments
+1. An architectural design for all the components and all the environments

-2.An IaC project for deploying an MVP demo (excluding the CRON and the Elasticsearch requirements).
+2. An IaC project for deploying an MVP demo (excluding the CRON and the Elasticsearch requirements).

-For AWS, write your IaC using: AWS CDK (Preferrred), or alternatively with AWS CloudFormation.
+3. For AWS, write your IaC using: AWS CDK (Preferrred), or alternatively with AWS CloudFormation.

-3.Include a simple time log of the activities you have performed.
+4. .Include a simple time log of the activities you have performed.

-4.Document any assumptions and decisions you have made.
+5. Document any assumptions and decisions you have made.

 1. A GIT repo with all the above.